SCROLL

 Your Expression of Interest should include:

-· Support material - include here any relevant examples of your work (as a pdf document).
-You can include links within this to a personal website and/or video examples of previous work.
+• Support material and/or examples of your practice – this may be a pdf document, reel, portfolio, bibliography etc. You will know best what represents you here - You can include links within this to a personal website and/or video examples of previous work

-This is an opportunity to discuss a bit further the potential focus of your creative thesis project.
-Some things you may want to think about before this are:
+This is an opportunity to further discuss the potential focus of your creative thesis project.
+Here are some areas to consider as discussion points for your interview:

 Career Pathways